 👩🏽🍳 How do you make a berry galette from scratch?

 You’ll want to leave about 2″ of space on all sides to ensure that there’s enough pie crust to fold over.
-2″ is roughly the length to the second joint of your index finger (see below for visual)
+2″ is roughly the length to the second joint of your index finger (see below)

 Brush the folded galette with egg wash